iotaledger/iota.js/documentation/docs/tutorials/native-token-transactions/05-melt-native-tokens.md

 - output
 - melt
 - foundry
-- native
+- native tokens
 - token
 - digital
 - asset
 ---

-# Melting native tokens
+# Melting Native Tokens

-In this part of the tutorial you will learn how to transition an existing Foundry Output to a new state.
-Specifically you will learn how to melt the tokens that were transferred to an Output in the [previous part of this tutorial]().
-This transaction is going to involve three Inputs and three Outputs as follows:
+This section in the tutorial will show you how to transition an existing Foundry Output to a new state.
+Specifically, how to melt the tokens that were transferred to an Output where you [sent your native tokens](04-native-tokens-transaction.md).

+This transaction will involve three Inputs and three Outputs:

-* Input #1 The unspent Output of the Alias Address that controls your Foundry, created in [part 3 of this tutorial]().
+* **Input #1**: The unspent Output of the Alias Address that controls your Foundry, created when you [minted your native tokens](03-mint-native-tokens.md#prepare-the-alias-address).
-* Input #2.
-The Foundry Output created in [part 3 of this tutorial](), controlled by your Alias Address and which corresponds to the serial number `1`.
+* **Input #2**: The Foundry Output you created when you [minted your native tokens](03-mint-native-tokens.md#define-the-foundry-output), controlled by your [Alias Address](](03-mint-native-tokens.md#prepare-the-alias-address) and corresponds to the serial number `1`.
-* Input #3.
-The UTXO created in [part 4 of this tutorial]() that holds `12` native tokens that you are going to melt by issuing this transaction.
+* **Input #3**: The UTXO created in [when you sent native tokens](04-native-tokens-transaction.md#define-the-new-native-tokens-output) that holds `12` native tokens that you are going to melt by issuing this transaction.

-* Output #1 The next Alias Output that captures the state of your Alias Address.
+* **Output #1**: The next Alias Output that captures the state of your Alias Address.
-* Output #2 The next Foundry Output that captures the next state of your Foundry (declaring melted tokens after transaction confirmation)
+* **Output #2**: The next Foundry Output that captures the next state of your Foundry.
+It declares the melted tokens after transaction confirmation.
-* Output #3 The same as Input #3 but without any native token as they will have been melted.
+* **Output #3**: The same as **Input #3** but without any native tokens, as you will have melted them.

 ## Preparation

-In order to perform this transaction it is needed:
+To perform the transaction that will melt the native tokens, you will need:

 * A Shimmer Node.
-You can use the [Shimmer testnet nodes](https://api.testnet.shimmer.network).
+You can use the [Shimmer Testnet nodes](https://api.testnet.shimmer.network).

 * The Alias ID of your Alias, in hexadecimal format `0x6dd4...`.